 Primarily, the elimination of paper!
 From bonds themselves to riders to renewal/continuation documents, no more paper via snail mail.
 By using Electronic Surety Bonds, the NMLS aims to make the bonding process dramatically more efficient.
 The new system allows online electronic bond issuance and management, submission of Electronic Surety Bonds to the relevant regulatory authorities, and monitoring for all related parties.

 Since the initial September 2016 rollout, more states have started accepting ESBs, and we expect this trend to continue.
 To see which states are currently participating, you can view the ESB Adoption Table here.
 (Note: scroll down for state by state detail.)

 What types of licenses are transitioning to Electronic Surety Bonds and when?

 This varies by state, and each state is developing its own implementation plan, including:

 - which license types are eligible to provide Electronic Surety Bonds

 - whether Electronic Surety Bonds are optional or mandatory

 - if mandatory, when new licensees must comply and deadlines for existing licensees to convert paper bonds to Electronic Surety Bonds

-View the current ESB Adoption Table to see state by state details here – View the licenses.
+View the current ESB Adoption Table here.
+(Note: scroll down for state by state details.)